 In special cases, a TRO may be able to mandate that a parent stay away from a child until a later hearing.
 A TRO may restrain the person from being within a certain distance from the obtaining party’s home, employment and perhaps the child’s school or child care.
 It often precludes the party from communication with the obtaining party.
 If you or your loved ones are at significant risk of being harmed, it is recommended that you contact a domestic violence support resource, such as the National Domestic Violence Hotline or Safe Place.

 At Vaught Law Firm, we understand that divorce can be a stressful and difficult process.
 If things are escalating and you feel that a temporary restraining order may be necessary, please contact us today.
-Once you’ve talked with our highly-trained team of divorce and family law attorneys, you’ll know that you’re in the right hands.
+Once you’ve talked with our highly-trained team of divorce lawyers and family law attorneys, you’ll know that you’re in the right hands.
 We promise to handle your case with discretion and expertise, getting you the best possible outcome.